It's coffee time!

 The flowery one: drink&bloom

-At "drink&bloom" in the Poets' Quarter, Vanessa Dyrda offers coffee specialties, drinks, croissants, fresh cakes, and cut flowers.
+At drink&bloom (opens in a new tab) in the Dichterviertel, Vanessa Dyrda offers specialty coffees, drinks, croissants, fresh cakes, and cut flowers.
 She arranges the beautiful wildflower bouquets herself.
-Child-sized chairs await young guests on the terrace.
+On the terrace, child-sized chairs await the little guests.
 They can help themselves to toys from the toy box or get creative with chalk.
-And as a special extra, there's a free "babyccino" made from light and airy frothed milk.
+And as a special treat, a "Babyccino" made with light, frothy milk is included for free.

 Address: Kleiststraße 2